wjcx-zh/cpp-docs.zh-tw/docs/cpp-conformance-improvements-2017.md

 static_assert(std::is_constructible<PrivateDtor, int>::value);
 ```

-私人解構函式會讓類型成為不可建構的。 **std::is_constructible<T, Args…>** 的計算就好像已撰寫下列宣告：
+Private destructors cause a type to be non-constructible. **std::is_constructible<T, Args…>** is calculated as if the following declaration were written:
 ```cpp
    T obj(std::declval<Args>()…)
 ```
-這個呼叫暗示解構函式呼叫。
+This call implies a destructor call.

-### <a name="c2668-ambiguous-overload-resolution"></a>C2668：語意模糊的多載解析
+### <a name="c2668-ambiguous-overload-resolution"></a>C2668: Ambiguous overload resolution
-舊版編譯器在同時透過使用宣告和引數相依查閱找到多個候選項目時，有時偵測不到語意模糊。 這會導致選擇錯誤的多載和未預期的執行階段行為。 在下列範例中，Visual Studio 2017 15.3 版會正確引發「C2668 'f': 多載函式的語意模糊呼叫」：
+Previous versions of the compiler sometimes failed to detect ambiguity when it found multiple candidates via both using declarations and argument dependent lookup.
+This can lead to wrong overload being chosen and unexpected runtime behavior.
+In the following example, Visual Studio 2017 version 15.3 correctly raises C2668 'f': ambiguous call to overloaded function:

 ```cpp
 namespace N {